Bandon State Natural Area Exchange Proposal

 - 97 acres on Coquille Spit north of Bandon.

-- As much as $2.95 million in cash. $450,000 of this will match a grant to acquire 10 acres of Whale Cove in Lincoln County, and $2.5 million will fund some of the purchase of a 6,300 acre property in Grant County known as the Grouse Mountain Ranch for use as a future state park.
+- As much as $2.95 million in cash. $450,000 of this will match a grant to acquire 10 acres of Whale Cove in Lincoln County, and $2.5 million will fund some or all of a new state park property.
+This addition was formerly identified as Grouse Mountain in Grant County, but that acquisition has stopped and staff are in the process of identifying an alternative property.

 - $300,000 worth of gorse control in Coos and Curry counties.